maxammann/maplibre-architecture/Releasing-the-Mapbox-macOS-SDK.md

 _Takes 5–10 minutes_

-1. Update the [Mapbox macOS SDK documentation site](https://mapbox.github.io/mapbox-gl-native/macos/) (which is also bundled with the SDK):
+1. Update the [Mapbox Maps SDK for macOS documentation site](https://mapbox.github.io/mapbox-gl-native/macos/) (which is also bundled with the SDK):
    1. Clone mapbox-gl-native to a mapbox-gl-native-pages folder alongside your main mapbox-gl-native clone, and check out the `gh-pages` branch.
    1. In your main mapbox-gl-native clone, check out the release branch and run `make xdocument STANDALONE=1 OUTPUT=../mapbox-gl-native-pages/macos/0.9.8`, where _0.9.8_ is the new SDK version.
    1. In mapbox-gl-native-pages, edit [macos/index.html](https://github.com/mapbox/mapbox-gl-native/blob/gh-pages/macos/index.html) and macos/docsets/Mapbox.xml to refer to the new SDK version.